jonowens/bookish-fiesta/README.md

 2. Open Git Terminal
 3. Navigate into the repository file path where you stored the files during the download.
 4. The notebook file should be visible to run.
-5. Make sure to create a separate virtual environment for the libraries (alpacaenv).
+5. Make sure to create a separate virtual environment for the libraries (bookish_fiesta_env).
 6. Use [requirements.txt](requirements.txt) in the repository to install the libraries using the following commands:

     - conda deactivate
-    - conda create -n alpacaenv python=3.7.7
+    - conda create -n bookish_fiesta_env python=3.7.10
-    - conda activate alpacaenv
+    - conda activate bookish_fiesta_env
     - pip install -r requirements.txt
     - If the previous command has errors try:
         - conda install -r requirements.txt